WEST PALM BEACH, Fla. — Quiet and warm weather continues across the Treasure Coast and Palm Beaches this weekend, but big changes are on the way.

 A strong cold front will move through early next week, likely late Monday night into Tuesday.
 While rain chances remain low, temperatures will drop sharply behind the front.

-This cooler, drier air looks to stick around through the end of the week and into the New Year.
+This much cooler, drier air looks to stick around through the end of the week with highs struggling to get out of the 60s.